 Nursing Scholastic Standards

 Students must earn a grade of "B" in all Nursing (NU) courses.
 Grades are not "rounded:" a grade of 79.8% not rounded to 80% and is posted as a "C".
-Should a student receive a grade of less than B for any one NU course, s/he must present a petition to the appropriate program Nursing Admissions Committee for permission to repeat the course in the next available offering.
-Each petition should outline a plan of action designed to improve that student's potential for success in the repeated course.
+Should a student receive a grade of less than B for any one NU course, s/he must repeat the course in the next available offering.
+Should the grade of the repeated course be less than a B, the student will be dismissed from the nursing education program.

 Students are required to follow the Nursing Curriculum sequence for the BSN-G and ABSN.
 Courses are only offered in specific semesters/terms.
 If a student is allowed to repeat a course, the student must wait until the next time the course is offered, on a space-available basis.
 Students who must repeat an NU course are allowed to complete all NU courses for the current semester/term; students are not allowed to progress to the next semester/term course sequence until they have passed all courses in the current semester.